Cranford, New Jersey: Public schools

-Cranford High School with 1,233 students in grades 9–12.
-Cranford High School has a curriculum which has a strong push for technology in the schools, along with stressing service learning.
-The high school is recognized for its work in service learning and for being a national school of character.
+Cranford High School with 1,095 students in grades 9-12.
+Cranford High School's curriculum focuses on technology in the schools and stresses service learning.
+The high school was recognized for its work in service learning and for being a national school of character.
 Cranford High School was ranked 51st among 328 public high schools in New Jersey in 2012 by New Jersey Monthly magazine after being ranked 13th in 2010 and was among the top-ranked high schools in the state in 2020.
 Lincoln School, which is the home of the district's administrative offices, also houses the district's two alternative education programs, CAP and CAMP.

 Private schools

 Cranford hosts several religious and private schools.
 Saint Michael's School, located in downtown Cranford, is a Roman Catholic parochial school which serves students in Nursery through Grade 8 and is accredited by the Middle States Commission on Elementary Schools, operating under the auspices of the Roman Catholic Archdiocese of Newark.

 Helen K. Baldwin Nursery School at the First Presbyterian Church was founded in 1956.